michael2012z/BitBible/markdown/JPS/files/Gen.md

 25. And these are the children of Anah: Dishon and Oholibamah the daughter of Anah.

-26. And these are the children of Dishon:Heb.
-Dishan.
-Hemdan and Eshban and Ithran and Cheran.
+26. And these are the children of Dishon:

 27. These are the children of Ezer: Bilhan and Zaavan and Akan.